Yam25/Yam25/README.md

 👀 I’m passionate about programming and development.

-🌱 Currently, I’m working on Python projects involving AI.
+🌱 Currently, I’m working as Python Developer on Python-AI projects.

-💞️ I’m open to collaborating on frontend web development and Python projects.
+💞️ I’m open to collaborating on Python projects, GenAI projects.

 📫 Feel free to reach out to me at: yaminiiyengar10@gmail.com